KopanevPavel/SLAM-Dockers/README.md

 ```
 This version includes CLion and vim for development.

-Run container this command (don't forget about command xhost + for X11 server):
+Run container using this command:
 ```sh
 xhost +
 docker run -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY -h $HOSTNAME -v $HOME/.Xauthority:/home/lyonn/.Xauthority kopanev/maplab:version3
 ```

 ## VINS-Mono
-Docker for [VINS-Mono](https://github.com/HKUST-Aerial-Robotics/VINS-Mono) - An optimization-based multi-sensor state estimator.
+Docker for [VINS-Mono](https://github.com/HKUST-Aerial-Robotics/VINS-Mono) - A Robust and Versatile Monocular Visual-Inertial State Estimator.

 You need to put this folder into your project (as it was done in the original repo), or modify Dockerfile (to clone repo into the container)